 PUBLIC INVOLVEMENT: NEPA, 40 CFR 1500-1508, and 32 CFR 989 require public review of the Environmental Assessment (EA) before approval of the Finding of No Significant Impact (FONSI) and implementation of the Proposed Action.
-A newspaper advertisement of the Draft EA and FONSI will be published in the Oregonian newspaper inviting the public to review and comment on the Draft EA.
-The public and agency review period will end on March 5, 2024.
-Public and agency comments will be addressed in the Final EA.
+A newspaper advertisement of the Draft EA and FONSI was published in the Oregonian newspaper inviting the public to review and comment on the Draft EA.
+The public and agency review period ended on March 5, 2024.
+No public comments on the Draft EA were received.
+Tribal and Agency response letters received are addressed in the Final EA.